These 4 Home Improvement Projects Will Sell Your Home Faster

 Popcorn ceilings were once a popular home feature, but today, they’re associated with outdated design.
 While popcorn ceilings aren’t difficult or expensive to remove, it’s important to know that homes built before the 1980s may contain asbestos in the popcorn ceiling.
 The only way to know for certain if a textured ceiling contains asbestos is to send a sample to a laboratory.
+The health risks of asbestos have been known for many years and it is unsafe to handle abatement yourself.
 If it tests positive, hire a contractor qualified in asbestos abatement to do the work.

 If your popcorn ceilings are asbestos free, you’re free to DIY this project.
 Architectural Digest explains the process in detail, but here are the basics: Protect your walls and floors with plastic sheeting, then spray sections of ceiling with a garden sprayer before scraping the ceiling with a putty knife.
 Once the texture is removed, repair gouges before sanding and painting.

 When it comes to a quick and profitable home sale, the right asking price is only part of the equation.
 Your home also needs to make a strong first impression, stand out from the competition and deliver what buyers want.
 Whether you choose to complete one or all four, these projects are sure to help your home sell.